acend/container-basics-training/content/en/docs/11/_index.md

 ## Restarting and attaching to containers

-We have started containers in the foreground, and in the background.
+We have started containers in the foreground and in the background.
 Now we will see how to:

 * Put a container in the background.